The Covid-19 pandemic created new challenges in Harrow including the need to socially distance and reduced capacity on public transport.

 How can I get involved?

 You can tell us how the temporary scheme is working through our Commonplace pages.
-If you sign up on the Commonplace news page, we will send you project updates and notify you when public engagement on the permanent scheme begins.
+If you sign up on the Commonplace news page, we will send you project updates.

 Tell us about your experience of the Streetspace schemes.